 The following classes are held at The Writers' Workshop, 387 Beaucatcher Road, Asheville, NC 28805.
 Registration is in advance only by paying via PayPal (click buttons below) or by mailing check or money order to The Writers' Workshop, 387 Beaucatcher Rd., Asheville, NC 28805.
 Financial aid in exchange for volunteering is available.
 For more information, please email or call us.
-Workshop registrations are refundable until a week before the workshop date.
-We are unable to refund payments for special events such as retreats.
-All classes meet Saturdays, 10-4pm and cost $75 / $70 with membership, unless otherwise noted.
+Workshop registrations are refundable up to a week before the workshop date.
+We are unable to make refunds for special events such as retreats.
+All classes meet Saturdays, 10-4 pm, and cost $75 / $70 with membership, unless otherwise noted.

 June 23: BUILDING YOUR ONLINE PLATFORM with Alison Law

 For writers who are nearing publication, this class is a must.
 A solid online presence and an understanding of the market is crucial to getting your book in the hands of as many readers as possible.
 Participants will learn the steps you need to take - and when you need to take them - to build your online author platform.
 Bring paper and pen to the class rather than laptops.
 Law is a professional writer, publicist, and marketing and media consultant based in Atlanta, GA.
 She has worked for many years with authors and book publicity firms, and is a board member of the Decatur Writers Studio and the Georgia Center for the Book.

 July 7: WRITING THE YOUNG ADULT NOVEL with Constance Renfrow